state-alchemists/zrb/docs/technical-documentation/tasks/any-task.md

 <!--start-doc-->
 ## `AnyTask`

-Contract/interface for all Zrb Task.
+Abstraction for Zrb Task.

-This class acts as a template for creating new Zrb Task types.
+This class acts as a template for creating new Task type.

-To define a new Zrb Task, you should extend this class and implement all its methods.
+To define a new Task type, you should extend this class and implement all its methods.
 The easiest way to do so is by extending `Task`

 ### `AnyTask._get_checkers`